AliceHincu/Theory-Concepts/Relational Model.md

 3. Referential Integrity Constraints

 ### ---- Domain Constraints
-**Domain constraints can be violated if an attribute value is not appearing in the corresponding domain or it is not of the appropriate data type.**
+**Domain constraints are conditions that must be satisfied by every relation instance: a column's values belong to its associated domain.**

 A domain integrity constraint is a set of rules that restricts the kind of attributes or values a column or relation can hold in the database table.

-For example, we can specify if a particular column can hold null values or not, if the values have to be unique or not, the data type or size of values that can be entered in the column, the default values for the column, etc.
+For **example**, we can specify if a particular column can hold null values or not, if the values have to be unique or not, the data type or size of values that can be entered in the column, the default values for the column, etc.

 **Example:**